Solar Sizing – Why Bigger Can Be Better

 Renew, previously known as the Alternative Technology Association or ATA, is a national, not-for-profit organisation that inspires, enables and advocates for people to live sustainably in their homes and communities.
 Established in 1980, Renew provides expert, independent advice on sustainable solutions for the home to households, government and industry.

 In Issue 40 of their Sanctuary magazine, Renew published their own independent modelling on solar panel system sizes which suggested that recent and likely coming market changes mean that bigger can now often be better.
+This article originally appeared in Sanctuary magazine from Renew.
+The article is reproduced in full for you below.
+All comments expressed below are the opinion of Sanctuary magazine.

 - Renew previously recommended systems be sized to your consumption.